Isaac Abendana: Early life

 Isaac Abendana was born in Spain around 1640.
 He was the younger brother of Jacob Abendana.
 Abendana arrived in England in 1662 before his brother, making him one of the first practicing Jews to teach at English universities since the medieval expulsion of 1290.

 Academic career

-From 1663, Isaac taught Hebrew at both Cambridge and Oxford universities, receiving an annual retaining fee of £6 from Trinity College, Cambridge during 1664-66.
+From 1663, Isaac taught Hebrew at both Cambridge and Oxford universities, receiving an annual retaining fee of £6 from Trinity College, Cambridge during 1664–66.
 His most significant scholarly achievement was producing the first complete Latin translation of the Mishnah in 1671, a six-volume manuscript work commissioned by Cambridge University that remained unpublished but was later used by Christian scholar Guilielmus Surenhusius for his own Latin edition.
+During this period, Abendana corresponded with Robert Boyle, Edward Pococke, and Henry Oldenburg.
 While he was at Cambridge, Abendana sold Hebrew books to the Bodleian Library of Oxford.
 After relocating to Oxford in 1689, Abendana taught Hebrew at Magdalen College.

 Religious leadership

-Following his brother Jacob's death in 1695, Isaac served as hakham (chief rabbi) of London's Spanish and Portuguese Synagogue until his own death on July 17, 1699.
+Following his brother Jacob's death in 1695, Isaac served as hakham (chief rabbi) of London's Spanish and Portuguese Synagogue until his own death on 17 July 1699.